 Why we're supplying 1099-B instead of 1099-K Tax Forms

-If you’re a U.S. resident or citizen, you’ll need to report any taxable gains or losses on your cryptocurrency transactions during the year.
+If you’re a U.S. resident or citizen, you and we are required to report any taxable gains or losses on your cryptocurrency and commodity transactions.

-We’re issuing 1099-B Forms because they are designed for capital assets such as stocks, bonds, and commodities, which, like cryptocurrencies, have a cost basis.
-Only the profit you make on cryptocurrency transactions is taxable and to calculate profit you need to report the cost basis (i.e., the price you paid) of acquiring the asset.
+Specifically, the 1099-B is designed for capital assets such as stocks, bonds, and commodities, which, like cryptocurrencies, have a cost basis.
+Only the profit/gain you make on cryptocurrency transactions should be taxable.
+This 1099-B form is the same form one would receive from a brokerage firm.

 We are sorry the IRS sent us all down a confusing path in 2018 but we were happy to take the lead in the industry in 2019 and issue customers a form that properly represents their profits and gains.